H.S. GIRLS BASKETBALL: Foxboro marches into Div. 2 state quarterfinals

 The Warriors, who improved to 21-1, have now won 17 straight games and will host No. 13 seed Chicopee Friday at 6 p.m.

-By halftime, Kailey Sullivan had tossed in a pair of 3-pointers and totaled 13 points; Izzy Chamberlin had collected seven rebounds; and Collins, the Hockomock League MVP, had amassed seven points and five rebounds.
+By halftime, Kailey Sullivan had tossed in a pair of 3-pointers and totaled 13 points, Izzy Chamberlin had collected seven rebounds, and Camryn Collins, the Hockomock League MVP, had amassed seven points and five rebounds.

 All that complemented Ruter’s effectiveness, who had 16 points over the first 16 minutes of play in addition to getting in nine rebounds.